srnd/CodeDay-Organizer-Manual/logistics/ordering-food-and-supplies.md

 # Recommended Vendors

 * Lunch and Dinner
   * Domino's -- Look in the deals section, you can often find deals which bring the price down to $1-2/person.
+Medium will feed 3 people at lunch, 2 people at dinner.
+Large will feed 4/3 respectively.
+Mediums are often a better deal.
-  * Papa John's -- More expensive than Domino's, but you can often find 25-40% off coupons on Google
+  * Papa John's -- More expensive than Domino's, but you can often find 25-40% off coupons on Google.
   * Subway -- You can order catering online, but you can usually get a discount if you call the store.
 Order sandwich platters from catering, not individual subs.
   * Jimmy John's -- Order sandwich trays, not individual sandwiches.
 * Breakfast